pgorni/verbose-dollop/README.md

 bundle install
 ```

 Then, you have to create a database.
-You can do so with the following command by loading the database schema `(db/schema.rb)`:
+You can do so with the following command:
 ```
-RAILS_ENV=production rails db:schema:load
+RAILS_ENV=production rails db:setup
 ```

 Rails' `production` environment requires the existence of a secret token.
 It's often saved as an environment (as in *the OS environment*) variable.
 You have to use the following command: